Healthcare Information Technology Jobs and Career Paths

 Health IT Job Descriptions and Salaries

 • Medical and Health Services Manager – These medical professionals work as administrators or executives who plan, direct and coordinate healthcare services.
 Regardless of whether they originate from a health IT position, they must possess a solid working knowledge of EMR and EHR trends.
-The median pay in the U.S. for these positions in 2022 was $104,830, and the field is expected to grow by 28% from 20222032, according to the BLS.
+The median annual pay in the U.S. for these positions in 2023 was $110,680, and the field is expected to grow by 28% from 20222032, according to the BLS.

 • Chief Medical Information (or Informatics) Officer (CMIO) – These hospital executives also might be called directors of health informatics or medical informatics, and are a recent addition to the health IT job field.
 They typically are highly skilled, experienced IT professionals with a solid background in healthcare, although many practicing healthcare providers have made the transition into IT.
 They evaluate and improve an organization’s record-keeping system, as well as implementing updated EHR or EMR systems.
 As of Jan.
 2024, the national average CMIO salary was $274,592 according to ZipRecruiter.